Gruntrexpewrus/ThepandemicbehindThePandemic/README.md

 `Predictions_Without_Timestamp.ipynb` Predictions, same as *Predictions.ipynb* but without considering the date (converted to a timestamp) that is included with the articles.
 Basically considers only words and their frequencies (Bag of Words).

-`Region Analysis` Exploratory analysis aided by the NMF classificator to check news behaviour over time.
+`Region Analysis.ipynb` Exploratory analysis aided by the NMF classificator to check news behaviour over time.
 Data is first explored by region, then by zone (North, Centre, South, Islands).

 `plots.zip` The plots we got from our scripts.